Flutterwave/Python-v2/README.md

 >```name``` specifies the new name for your payment plan.
 >```status``` : possible values are ```active``` and ```cancelled```

-A sample cancelPlan call is:
+A sample cancel plan call is:

 ```py
 res = rave.PaymentPlan.editPlan(880, {